Cycle 53

 In this task, students will learn the sound /w/ as in swine.

-This is the first time that students review letters in a regular serif font without seeing them change, one at a time, from the special orthography first.
+This is the first time that students review letters in a regular serif font without seeing them change from the special orthography first.

 This is also the first time that students read letters in the serif font that are different from the sounds that they just reviewed in the special orthography earlier in the task.
 In this case, the last two sounds that they review in the specialized orthography are /ā/ and /ō/, but the last two letters that they review in the serif font are f and i.

-This is the first time we ask students to read a word that can have an unvoiced /th/ sound.
-When reading the word with, most students will say a voiced /th/ (as in those) when they read it the slow way, and then will say an unvoiced /th/ (as in thin) when they read it the fast way, and that’s great.
+This is the first time students read a word that can have an unvoiced /th/ sound: with.
+When reading this word, most students will say a voiced /th/ (as in those) when they read it the slow way, and then will say an unvoiced /th/ (as in thin) when they read it the fast way, and that’s great.

 If, instead, a student voices the final /th/ when they read with the fast way, just say it back to them with the unvoiced /th/, “Yes, with,” followed by the example sentence.
 They will gradually come to associate both variations with this letter combination.

-The final part of this task returns to reading sub-vocally, but, this time, the instructor will not model reading the word first.
+The final part of this task returns to reading sub-vocally, but this time you will not model reading the word first.